 An overview of Facebook’s Human-AI loop (Halo) annotation process (Source)

-Data annotation often happens with the help of human annotators but can also use algorithms or a combination of the two.
-In this article, we mostly focus on human annotation and highlight options where you can use them both.
+Data annotation often enlists the help of human annotators but can also use algorithms or a combination of the two.
+In this article, we will focus on human annotation and highlight options where you can use them both.

 An example of data annotation in NLP: Names and phrases labeled based on their meaning (Source)

-Depending on the context, people may also refer to this activity as ’tagging’, ’categorizing’, or ‘transcribing’.
+Depending on the context, people also refer to this activity as “tagging,” “categorizing,” or “transcribing.”
 However, in this context, all these terms mean that the annotation extends the data with information used in the modeling process.

-Following are the main uses cases of data annotation:
+Below are the main use-cases of data annotation:

-- Convert unsupervised into supervised: Transform unsupervised or one-class supervised problems into a supervised one (e.g., in anomaly detection).
+- Convert unsupervised to supervised.
+Transform unsupervised or one-class supervised problems into a supervised one (e.g., anomaly detection).

 Human-annotated data is when humans are the primary source of data annotations.

-Humans can recognize and understand things machine learning models cannot, as for now.
-It is not always clear what these things are, as there is a great diversity of models, humans, and business problems.
+Humans can recognize and understand things Machine Learning models cannot.
+It is not always clear what these things are since there is a great diversity of models, humans, and business problems.
 Here are a few things humans might recognize better than models within a specific context:

-- The context relevant to the business problem and whether a data point is ‘meaningful’ within that context
+- Contexts relevant to the business problem and whether a data point is “meaningful” within that context;

 How and at which step you rely on human or automatic annotation is a problem-specific question.